 Ryan Meili stepping down as leader of the Saskatchewan NDP

-Ryan Meili will be stepping down as leader of the Saskatchewan NDP.
+Ryan Meili has announced he is stepping down as the leader of the Saskatchewan NDP.

+“Today is the day that I’m announcing that I will no longer be serving as leader of the Saskatchewan NDP once a new leader has been chosen,” Meili said to begin a press conference on Friday morning.

+“This team of MLAs has worked so hard on things that really matter to Saskatchewan people,” he said, mentioning their focus on classroom sizes, mental health care and investments in renewable power as a few notable accomplishments.
+“I’m incredibly proud to have been part of that work and I’m grateful.
+Grateful for the support that I’ve received.”

+Meili has asked the president of the Saskatchewan NDP to call a leadership race.
+He said he’s hoping that happens soon.

+“When that new leader is chosen I will gladly step aside and support that new person,” Meili said.

-Meili will continue to guide the opposition through the spring sitting of the legislature and retain his seat in the Saskatoon Meewasin constituency.
+Meili will guide the opposition through the spring sitting of the legislature.

-He will be making an announcement from his constituency office in Saskatoon at 11 a.m.
-Friday, according to the party.

 Ryan Meili is stepping down as leader of Saskatchewan Democrats but will continue to pursue the political principles that he believes in.
 Meili will guide the opposition through the spring sitting of the legislature and continue on as a Saskatoon MLA after a new leader is chosen. pic.twitter.com/p8yBjvhT20— Wayne Mantyka (@WayneMantykaCTV) February 18, 2022